greg-raven/Impeachment-Chronicles/_posts/2025-02-14-smashing-free-speech.md

 All designed to throw darkness over Trump and Musk's illegal actions and purge independent thinking from government.

-4/ Next, their US Attorney started trolling Trump critics online, threatening one with arrest.
+4/ Next, their U.S. Attorney started trolling Trump critics online, threatening one with arrest.
 He sent a letter to Musk saying he would investigate anyone Musk alleged was "interfering" with DOGE.

 Law enforcement is now part of the plan to crush dissent.